opencv/opencv/modules/core/doc/dynamic_structures.rst

     :param vtx: Optional input argument used to initialize the added vertex (only user-defined fields beyond  ``sizeof(CvGraphVtx)``  are copied)

-    :param inserted_vertex: Optional output argument.
+    :param inserted_vtx: Optional output argument.
 If not  ``NULL`` , the address of the new vertex is written here.

 The function adds a vertex to the graph and returns the vertex index.